kavia-common/network-management-5556-5683/FrontendApplication/README.md

 - REACT_APP_API_BASE_URL
   - Base URL for the backend API (e.g., http://localhost:3001).
-  - If omitted, the app will fallback to http://localhost:3001 for local development.
+  - If omitted, the app will fallback to http://localhost:3001 when running at http://localhost:3000; otherwise, it uses same-origin.
+  - Tip: If you set "localhost:3001" without protocol, the client will normalize it to "http://localhost:3001".
 - REACT_APP_USE_MOCKS
   - When "true", the app uses an in-memory mock API instead of calling the backend.
   - Useful for UI-only development without a running backend.